apache/opendal/core/src/services/d1/docs.md

 ## Configuration

 - `root`: Set the working directory of `OpenDAL`
+- `token`: Set the token of cloudflare api
+- `account_identifier`: Set the account identifier of d1
+- `database_identifier`: Set the database identifier of d1
-- `connection_string`: Set the connection string of postgres server
+- `endpoint`: Set the endpoint of d1 service
-- `table`: Set the table of sqlite
+- `table`: Set the table name of the d1 service to read/write
-- `key_field`: Set the key field of sqlite
+- `key_field`: Set the key field of d1
-- `value_field`: Set the value field of sqlite
+- `value_field`: Set the value field of d1

 ## Example